two students walking outside a building on campus

 Individual study in the thought of a particular philosopher or on a particular philosophical problem.
 Regular conferences to be scheduled with the professor directing the study.
 May be repeated for credit.
 Prerequisites: 9 hours of Philosophy, and permission in advance by the professor with whom the student desires to work.

 Independent research in preparation for a senior thesis.
 Students will complete preliminary research in the area of their senior thesis and prepare a thesis proposal.
 In addition, students will complete the portfolio project which asks them to submit a folder containing philosophy papers from previous courses along with their reflection upon their development over time in writing such papers.
 The proposal completed in PH 398 may not be or have been submitted for credit in any other course.
-Prerequisite: Senior Philosophy Major
+Prerequisite: Senior Honors Philosophy Major.
+Honors candidates are those who both have a 3.5 overall GPA at the beginning of the senior year and an intention to finish with Philosophy Program Honors by enrolling in PH 398 rather than PH 397.

 Independent research, writing and defense of a substantial paper, under faculty supervision.
 Work completed in PH 398 and PH 399 may not be or have been submitted for course credit in any other course.
 Prerequisite: PH 398 with a grade of C or better.